 The draft water resource plan is a reflection of our existing state legislation and water planning instruments.
 It is a compliance document that works as a road map of our water management plans, policies and activities.
 It translates our existing South Australian legislation and instruments into the format required by the MDBA to demonstrate how we are meeting our obligations.

-The South Australian Government will finalise the draft water resource plan following feedback from the community consultation on the River Murray WAP, and advice from the Murray-Darling Basin Authority.
+The South Australian Government finalised the draft water resource plan following feedback from the community consultation on the River Murray WAP, and advice from the Murray-Darling Basin Authority.

-Once finalised, the South Australian River Murray Water Resource Plan will be formally submitted to the Murray-Darling Basin Authority for assessment and recommendation for accreditation by 30 June 2019.
+The proposed South Australian River Murray Water Resource Plan has been submitted to the Murray-Darling Basin Authority for assessment.